berrueta/berrueta.github.io/_posts/2025-04-05-before-method.md

 }
 ```

-At this point, some developers raise their eyebrows and object that initialising the
+At this point, some developers raise their eyebrows and point out that initialising the
 field at the point of declaration changes the semantics because now all test methods
 share the same instance of `myClass`.
 This is a very common misconception which
 I also had at some point.
 The reality is that the JUnit framework creates a new